skywind3000/vim-navigator/README.md

 ![](https://skywind3000.github.io/images/p/misc/2023/vim-menu5.png)

-All the items defined previously will list in the navigator window, you can press a key to execute its command or ESC to quit without doing anything.
+All the items defined previously will list in the navigator window, you can press a key to execute its command or enter a sub-group or ESC to quit without doing anything.

 ## Commands